 - Open Settings and navigate to System > About.

-- Now check your system type. if it’s 32-bit, follow the steps composed in this article on How to install Windows.
+- Check your system type.
+If it’s 32-bit, follow the steps outlined in this article on How to install Windows.

 2. Uncheck Maximum Memory

 Another possible solution to increase RAM usage is to ensure that the ‘Maximum memory’ option in the System Configuration settings is unchecked: